-The Administration hereby recognizes the Union or its successor as the exclusive bargaining representative for all full-time and regular part-time members of the faculty presently or hereafter employed by the Institute in the bargaining unit certified as appropriate for election by the National Labor Relations Board, to wit:
+The Administration hereby recognizes the Union as the exclusive bargaining representative for all full-time and regular part-time members of the faculty presently or hereafter employed by the Institute in the bargaining unit certified as appropriate for election by the National Labor Relations Board, to wit:

-"INCLUDED: All full-time and regular part-time members of the teaching staff including full and part-time professional librarians employed at the Institute's two locations at 200 Willoughby Avenue, Brooklyn, N.Y., and 295 Lafayette Street, New York, N.Y.
+"INCLUDED: All full time and regular part-time members of the teaching staff including full and part-time professional librarians employed at the Institute's 3 locations at 215 Ryerson Street, Brooklyn, N.Y., 46 Park Avenue, New York, N.Y., and 831 Broadway, New York, N.Y.

-"EXCLUDED: All other employees, Deans, Assistant Deans, Associate Deans, Assistant to the Deans, Department Chairpersons, Directors, Associate Directors, Area Heads, Heads, The Librarian, The Assistant Librarian, Coordinators in the Art and Design & Package Design Department, Administrative Personnel, guidance counselors, laboratory assistants, graduate assistants, technicians, office clerical employees, guards and supervisors as defined in the Act.
+"EXCLUDED: All other employees, Deans, Assistant Deans, Associate Deans, Assistant to the Deans, Department Chairmen, Directors, Associated Directors, Area Heads, Heads, The Librarian, The Assistant Librarian, Coordinators in the Art and Design & Package Design Department, Administrative Personnel, guidance counselors, laboratory assistants, graduate assistants, technicians, office clerical employees, guards and supervisors as defined in the Act.

-"NOTE: Regular part-time members of the teaching staff are those individuals who are employed part-time on a regular basis during the course of a semester as opposed to a substitute who comes in during a semester to substitute for someone on maternity leave, sick leave or disabled."
+"NOTE: Regular part-time members of the teaching staff are those individuals who are employed parttime on a regular basis during the course of a semester as opposed to a substitute who comes in during a semester to substitute for someone on maternity leave, sick leave or is disabled."